 I can show you how.

 My name is Jim Harshaw.
-I’m a speaker, consultant and former Division I All American wrestler.
+I’m a speaker, personal coach and former Division I All American wrestler.

 I grew up in a blue-collar home so learned the value of hard work early on.